solidjs/vite-plugin-solid/README.md

 The main breaking change from previous version is that the package has been renamed from `@amoutonbrady/vite-plugin-solid` to `vite-plugin-solid`.

 For other breaking changes, check [the migration guide of vite](https://vitejs.dev/guide/migration.html).

+# Testing

+If you are using [vitest](https://vitest.dev/), this plugin already injects the necessary configuration for you.
+It even automatically detects if you have `@testing-library/jest-dom` installed in your project and automatically adds it to the `setupFiles`.
+All you need to add (if you want) is `globals`, `coverage`, and other testing configuration of your choice.
+If you can live without those, enjoy using vitest without the need to configure it yourself.

 # Credits